Valentina Magaletti: Career

-Of her willingness to collaborate with a wide variety of different musicians, she told The Wire, "you always learn something, or you learn what you don't want to do...it's very clear when it's me writing and producing, and when I play for someone else."
+Of her willingness to collaborate with a wide variety of different musicians, she told The Wire, "You always learn something, or you learn what you don't want to do... it's very clear when it's me writing and producing, and when I play for someone else."

 Her 2022 album Batterie Fragile on French label unjenesaisquoi was recorded using sounds from a ceramic drum kit designed by Parisian artist Yves Chaudouët.
-Of her inspiration for said project, she told The Wire, "it's an instrument that is totally fragile.
+Of her inspiration for the said project, she told The Wire, "It's an instrument that is totally fragile.
 I was transfixed by the idea of presenting something that has different connotations to it being a macho instrument.
 A drum kit made of the most delicate material, conceptually, is fantastic."

 A solo album from 2020, A Queer Anthology of Drums, was re-released on vinyl in 2024, with the personal work "reflect[ing] on her queer identity, the ritualistic aspects of improvisation, and the oppressive realities of lockdown life by collaging together low-fi drones, field recordings and modulated percussive objects."

-She and French writer Fanny Chiarello formed the imprint Permanent Drift in 2023, which is "dedicated to promoting contemporary female, non-binary and transgender artists."
-They published Chiarello’s book BASTA NOW: Women, Trans & Non-binary in Experimental Music in 2024 along with audio works by Magaletti, Irene Bianco, and Marie De la Nuit.
+She and French writer Fanny Chiarello formed the imprint Permanent Draft in 2023, which is "dedicated to promoting contemporary female, non-binary and transgender artists."
+They published Chiarello's book BASTA NOW: Women, Trans & Non-binary in Experimental Music in 2024 along with audio works by Magaletti, Irene Bianco, and Marie De la Nuit.

-As of 2025, Magaletti is preparing a new V/Z release, as well as upcoming collaborations with Shackleton (in conjunction with Holy Tongue), Nídia, Osaka-based artist YPY, Dutch electronic artist Upsammy, and Ugandan ensemble Arsenal Mikebe.
+As of 2025, Magaletti was preparing a new V/Z release, as well as upcoming collaborations with Shackleton (in conjunction with Holy Tongue), Nídia, Osaka-based artist YPY, Dutch electronic artist Upsammy, and Ugandan ensemble Arsenal Mikebe.